nonblocking/mashroom/packages/plugin-packages/mashroom-portal-default-theme/README.md

 }
 ```

+ * _spaMode_: The theme will try to operate like an SPA and loads new page content via AJAX and replaces the DOM.
+   This only works until the user does not navigate on a page with a different page or different page enhancements,
+   in that case a full page load is triggered (Default: true)
  * _showPortalAppHeaders_: Show or hide Portal App headers (Default: true)
  * _showEnvAndVersions_: Show the environment (_NODE_ENV_) and version information in the header (Default: false)